isomerpages/sciencecentre-emag/_stories/Space/Why Your Calendar Changes Every Year.md

 Full moon?
 You are about halfway through the month.</p>
 <h4><strong>Islamic Calendar</strong></h4>
 <p>What if you don't add in this extra month and just follow the moon?
 Well,
-you end up with a calendar system like the Islamic calendar, which is a purely lunar calendar.
+you end up with a calendar system like the <a href="https://eclipse.gsfc.nasa.gov/SEhelp/calendars.html#Islamic" rel="noopener nofollow" target="_blank">Islamic calendar</a>, which is a purely lunar calendar.
 The month starts when there is a new moon and ends when the new moon comes again.
 No need to worry if the lunar month is a little shorter here and there, no need to worry if the 12 months do not add up to a year.
 This is because the purpose of the Islamic calendar is not agricultural but religious.
 The calendar is used to determine the dates of important Islamic holidays and rituals like Ramadan and Eid celebrations.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">